 Plaque psoriasis can also affect the scalp, causing it to become very scaly, resembling dandruff.
 Nails, too, may be targeted, and if so, they may become pitted, ridged, and loose.

-• Guttate psoriasis: This type of psoriasis causes small, tear-drop-shaped, salmon-pink spots to appear on the skin.
+- Guttate psoriasis: This type of psoriasis causes small, tear-drop-shaped, salmon-pink spots to appear on the skin.
 The spots most often form on the trunk, arms, and legs but can also cover the entire body.
+In children, this type of psoriasis may resolve rather than be a chronic condition.

-A form of arthritis called psoriatic arthritis is a potentially debilitating complication that develops in about 10% to 20% of people with psoriasis.
-While this joint condition affects people uniquely, a few classic symptoms include prolonged morning stiffness, fatigue, and sausage-shaped fingers and toes (called dactylitis).
+Some people develop a form of arthritis called psoriatic arthritis.
+A few classic symptoms include prolonged morning stiffness, fatigue, and sausage-shaped fingers and toes (called dactylitis).

 Psoriasis Triggers